Retired, Intel Corporation

 - B.S.
 Mechanical Engineering – Washington State University – 1985

-After graduating from WSU in 1985, Bruce worked in the aerospace industry as a development engineer.
-Bruce joined Rockwell International’s Rocketdyne Division and was part of their rotating machinery group.
-The group focused on component development for the Space Shuttle Main Engine, and Expendable Launch Vehicle engine programs (Atlas, Delta engines).
-Bruce also led the Expendable Launch Vehicle production support group responsible for addressing issues during the manufacturing of components and final assembly of the Atlas, Delta engines.
-Bruce joined Rocket Research Company in Redmond, WA in 1991 as a project engineer.
-In that role, he was responsible for developing liquid and solid propellant propulsion systems for both commercial and US Government applications.
+After graduation from WSU, Bruce Wollstein joined Rockwell International’s Rocketdyne Division and was part of their rotating machinery group.
+As a development engineer, it was a great opportunity for him to build on what he learned at WSU while developing components for the Space Shuttle and Atlas/Delta rocket engine systems.
+After a few years with Rocketdyne, Bruce was asked to lead the Atlas/Delta production support group.
+This group was put in place to address issues “real time” during the manufacturing of Atlas, Delta engine components and final assembly.
+Bruce joined Rocket Research Company in Redmond, WA in 1991 as a project engineer and was responsible for developing liquid and solid propellant propulsion systems for Department of Defense, Department of Energy applications.